ksclarke/jiiify/README.md

 To do this, you will need [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html), [Git](https://git-scm.com/), and [Maven](http://maven.apache.org/) installed on your local machine.
 This is left as an exercise for the reader.

-Once these pre-requisites are installed, you can install a development copy of Jiiify:
+Once these pre-requisites are installed, you can create a development copy of Jiiify:

     git clone https://github.com/ksclarke/jiiify.git
     cd jiiify
-    mvn clean install
+    mvn package

 While images can be ingested and served without connecting Jiiify to [Solr](http://lucene.apache.org/solr/), parts of the administrative interface do require a Solr connection (for browsing images, searching for images, etc.) If you don't already have Solr running on your local machine (or even if you do), you can use Docker to easily bring up Solr at the place that Jiiify expects to find it.
 To do this, type: